elad425/youtube_part1/README.md

 1. READ_MEDIA_VIDEO
 2. READ_MEDIA_IMAGES
 3. READ_EXTERNAL_STORAGE
+4. CAMERA

 These permissions are requested at runtime.
-If the permissions are not granted, the app will close.
-Each time the app is activated, it checks for these permissions and requests them if they are not already granted.
+If the permissions are not granted, the app will not function.
+Each time the app is activated, it will check for these permissions. for the app to run these permissions must to be granted.

 **this app is not complete stay tuned for the next update:)**